You will be automatically logged out in 1 minute.

-Leaders of the Okinawa Karate-do Goju-ryu Shoreikai tested Yocham and his highest-ranking student, David Williams of Round Rock, Texas, on March 21 at the organization’s world headquarters in Tokyo.
+Leaders of the Okinawa Karate-do Goju-ryu Shoreikai tested Yocham on March 21 at the organization’s world headquarters in Tokyo.
 Yocham is the chief instructor at Austin Okinawan Karate, which has classes that meet in Austin and in Round Rock.
-Williams, a 3rd degree black belt, teaches at the Round Rock school.

-Yocham and Williams are believed to be the first karate practitioners to join Shoreikai at senior skill levels rather than by rising through the ranks in the conventional manner, Hargitt says.
+Yocham is believed to be the first karate practitioner to join Shoreikai at senior skill levels rather than by rising through the ranks in the conventional manner, Hargitt says.
 “To the best of my knowledge this has never been accomplished before.”

 The rank confirmations in Japan help to bridge a 25-year gap that has separated the global organization and its Texas cousin, the Texas Okinawa Goju Karate Federation, which branched off from Shoreikai in the early 1980s.

-“We fit in perfectly,” Yocham says, referring to the interaction he and Williams enjoyed during their week-long visit with the Japanese members of Shoreikai.
+“We fit in perfectly,” Yocham says, referring to the interaction he enjoyed during his week-long visit with the Japanese members of Shoreikai.
 “It is heartening to see that the standards in our organization fit internationally instead of just locally.
 After 25 years of separation, we could step in and feel very comfortable, almost as if we’d never had the separation.”

 Yocham’s instructor is Dean Chapman of Falls County, Texas, who carries the teaching title of kyoshi or master instructor of the 11 schools in the Texas federation.
 Chapman has been twice inducted into the Martial Arts Hall of Fame, once for teaching and promoting Okinawan kobudo (weaponry) and again for "Master Instructor of the Year."